-- 1. Press or view to scroll to the group you want to edit. - 2.
-Press S and select Sounds to select a ringer melody to indicate when a call comes in from any members of the group. - 3.
-Select the ringer category you want by pressing only and press v. - 4.
-Select the ringer melody you want by pressing - 5.
-Press 🥏 .
+- 1. Press or to scroll to the group you want to edit. - Press and select Sounds to select a ringer melody to indicate when a call comes in from any members of the group. - 3.
+Select the ringer category you want by pressing or and press . - 4.
+Select the ringer melody you want by pressing or . - 5.
+Press 🚱 .

-My Phone #
+My Phone